rvarbanov/WP-Survey-And-Quiz-Tool/readme.txt

 * Added custom form fields to results table
 * Added sorting by headings on quiz results table
 * Moved an option on the quiz options page to make a little more sense
+* Removed IP address from results table - can be seen on mark page if required

 = 2.9.3 =